 Tracy Hough, assistant professor in teacher education.
 Tracy earned a BA in liberal studies from University of California, Santa Barbara with teacher credentialing PreK-8 and a M.A. in Education from Eastern Mennonite University.
 She is currently working on her PhD. in Reading at the Curry School of Education, UVA.
 Her research interests focus on global literacy and supporting teachers in Lesotho, Africa improve their reading instruction.
 She teaches in our graduate and undergraduate programs focusing on literacy.
 She is also our PK-3 coordinator.
 Her previous teaching experiences include being a Title I Reading Specialist for grades K through 5 as well as a regular elementary teacher in grades K through 6.
 She has taught not only in Virginia, but California, Oregon, Nevada, and Rhode Island.
 Tracy holds professional membership in the International Reading Association and the Shenandoah Valley Reading Council where she is coordinator for the Young Author’s Celebration.

-Lori Hostetler Leaman, Associate Professor in Teacher Education.
+Lori Hostetler Leaman, Professor in Teacher Education.
 Lori earned a BS in Special Education with a minor in psychology from Eastern Mennonite University, a Master of Education in Secondary School Administration from James Madison University, and an Ed D in Higher Education Leadership from Nova Southeastern University with an emphasis on faculty and student learning.
 Lori has 14 years of teaching and school administration experience in rural, urban, and international settings.
 Lori served as a teacher and then as Middle School Principal for 11 years in Nairobi, Kenya at Rosslyn Academy, an international Christian school with at least 32 ethnicities and a diversity of world religions.
 Lori’s scholarly research interests and publications include differentiation of instruction for diverse learning and cultural needs, co-teaching, teacher/professor efficacy, formative assessment, and the distinctive characteristics of an Anabaptist pedagogy.
 In addition, she is also involved in an inter-departmental collaborative research study with EMU’s chemistry and biology departments funded by an NSF grant, to assist in the development of several assessment tools for collegiate student learning.
 She has numerous professional presentations and holds membership in the Council for Exceptional Children, National Association for Multicultural Education, and the Association for Conflict Resolution.
 Lori serves as the Coordinator of Special Education, Waynesboro M.A.
 Education Cohort Administrator, and as Assessment Coordinator for the department.
 Lori thoroughly enjoys her interactions with students and “assisting students and teachers in discovering and strengthening their gifts and faith for serving Christ in this increasingly interconnected world.”